drivera123/LDRS500/unit-4-learning-activities.md

 #### **Learning Activity 1**

 1. Read Chapter 8: Transformational Leadership in your textbook as well as all journal articles.
-2. Prepare a 2OO word precis/synthesis.
+2. Create a new post on your blog and prepare a 2OO word precis/synthesis.
 3. Discuss what other real-world leaders, past or present, could be considered transformational leaders.
-4. Post to your blog and categorize your post with 'Unit 4' and 'Learning Activities'
+4. Categorize your post with 'Unit 4' and 'Learning Activities'

 #### **Learning Activity 2**